jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 * Initialize the returned memory via executing the constructor.
 * Return a reference to the memory location.

 Here is the nasty problem.
-In some languages, order was not specified.
+In some languages, order is not specified.
 While the first bullet has to be first, for some languages, they returned the reference before the allocated memory was initialized.

 Therefore, it’s possible for two threads to execute this code in quick succession.
 The first thread will call the constructor, allocate the memory and assign `singleton` before the constructor has initialized the memory.

 While the first thread is still initializing the memory, a second thread proceeds.
-Since `singleton` has been resolved by the first thread, the second thread proceeds with the non-null `singleton`, which may still be in process of being initialized.
+Since `singleton` has been assigned by the first thread, the second thread proceeds with the non-null `singleton`, which may still be in process of being initialized.
 This means that the second thread may start to invoke a method on the uninitialized `singleton`, which might throw a bizarre exception.
 Good luck repeating that exception and figuring it out.

 You can read more about this issue in [C++ and the Perils of Double-Checked Locking](https://www.aristeia.com/Papers/DDJ_Jul_Aug_2004_revised.pdf) by Scott Meyers and Andrei Alexandrescu.
 Unless you know with 100% certainty that your language does not have an issue with double-checked locking, don’t do it.